Satannish: Publication history

-Satannish first appeared in Doctor Strange #174 and was created by Roy Thomas and Gene Colan.
+Satannish first appeared in Doctor Strange #174 and was created by writer Roy Thomas artist and Gene Colan.

 Fictional character biography

-Satannish is a very powerful extra-dimensional demon who has clashed with Doctor Strange.
-Satannish is known for granting mortals mystical power in exchange for their souls.
-He has been referred to as a creation and agent of Dormammu, and the father of Daimon Hellstrom and Satana (though the latter was later retconned).
+Satannish is a powerful extra-dimensional demon who is known for granting mortals mystical power in exchange for their souls.
+He has been referred to as a creation and agent of Dormammu, and the father of Daimon Hellstrom.

 He has granted power to his cult, the Sons of Satannish, and struck a pact with the human sorcerer Lord Nekron, first encountering Doctor Strange during this affair.
 Satannish made a bargain with the human sorcerer Asmodeus, and then encountered the Defenders.
 Satannish also bargained with Baron Mordo during the "Faust Gambit" incident.
-He battled Mephisto in New York City, and briefly merged with Mephisto as a result of Doctor Strange's spell, revealing that the two demons had once been part of the same demonic energies.
-Satannish was revealed to have hidden in the shadow of Mephista, daughter of Mephisto, in order to be taken into Mephisto's domain.
-There, he battled Mephisto, Mephista, and Doctor Strange, and was vanquished when Strange mystically connected Mephisto's and Satannish's life essences.
-Satannish also once empowered the Night Shift.
+He battled Mephisto in New York City and briefly fused with him as a result of Doctor Strange's spell, revealing that they were formed from the same demonic energy.
+Satannish later hides in the shadow of Mephista, Mephisto's daughter, to enter Mephisto's domain.
+There, he battles Mephisto, Mephista, and Doctor Strange, and was killed when Strange mystically connects Mephisto's and Satannish's life forces.

 During the Secret Invasion storyline, Satannish is one of many dark powers imprisoned within Avalon.
 He is freed, along with all the others, when Pete Wisdom releases Merlin.
 After hearing the invading Skrulls boast that they will subjugate all magical beings, Satannish and the others kill the Skrull forces invading Avalon.

-He then offers Wisdom a boon, because the laws of magic insist that since Wisdom freed him, he must be repaid.
-Wisdom's request is "No more Skrulls" and Satannish honors this, using his powers to immediately kill every Skrull within Avalon and the United Kingdom.
-It is stated that Satannish's gift also means that any Skrull entering the United Kingdom immediately dies.

 While in Limbo, the recently resurrected Illyana Rasputin attacks various other demons looking for her soulsword and the original bloodstone amulet.
-This does not go unnoticed by Satannish, Mephisto, Blackheart, Dormammu and Hela.
+This does not go unnoticed by Satannish, Mephisto, Blackheart, Dormammu, and Hela.
 When Mephisto asks why they should concern themselves with a minor annoyance, Satannish reveals he is quite impressed by Illyana.

-Along with the other Lords of Hell, he passed judgement on Meggan; he was also amused to hear of the Duke of Hell, Doctor Plokta, being defeated.

-During the Fear Itself storyline, Satannish appeared at the Devil's Advocacy where they talked about the Serpent's threat on Earth.

-In the pages of Avengers Undercover, Satannish appears as a member of the Shadow Council's Masters of Evil.
+In Avengers Undercover, Satannish appears as a member of the Shadow Council's Masters of Evil.
 He is shown to have taken up residence in Bagalia's Hell Town district.